h15200/notes/typescript.md

 `printProps (thing: Animal | Car):void {console.log(thing.name)};`

-When you use the pipe | or operater on classes, they will ONLY have access to common properties and disgard all other unique props inside those classes.
+When you take in a constructor arg and set the TYPE to with a union (pipe | ), they will ONLY have access to common properties and disgard all other unique props inside those classes.
+It's better to take in one THING which is of a certain interface

 If you use an interface on a function, it will FILTER out the requirements of classes.